aio-libs/yarl/docs/api.rst

    Returns a new URL with *query* part extended.

-   Unlike :meth:`update_query` the method keeps duplicate keys.
+   Unlike :meth:`update_query`, this method keeps duplicate keys.

    Returned :class:`URL` object will contain query string which extends parts from passed query parts (or parts of parsed query string).